National Interest Waiver Priority Date — Locke Immigration Law

 The Three-Prong Test

-To determine if an applicant meets the NIW requirements, the United States Citizenship and Immigration Services (USCIS) uses a three-prong test set forth in the Matter of Dhanasar decision:
+The three-prong test was established in the Matter of Dhanasar decision, setting the legal standard for EB2 NIW eligibility.
+To determine if an applicant meets the NIW requirements, the United States Citizenship and Immigration Services (USCIS) uses this established three-prong test:

-2. Applicant’s Impact on the Field: You must show that they are well-positioned to advance their work and have a significant impact on the field.
+Applicant’s Impact on the Field: You must show that you are well-positioned to advance your work and have a significant impact on the field.

 NIW Application Process